15 Instagram Trends That Will Make An Impact In 2022

 Instagram is an ever-evolving community, which makes keeping up with Instagram trends a never ending cycle.

 The platform keeps introducing changes and users keep accepting them.
 In a matter of days, we see influencers adopting the new feature, so we go with the flow.

-After all, we know the utilization of a new feature typically mean a boost in the Instagram algorithm.
+After all, we know the utilization of a new feature typically means a boost in the Instagram algorithm.
 Plus it gives you a chance to share your message in a completely fresh way.
-If you’re looking to focus your efforts on the biggest Instagram trend of 2021, look no further.
+If you’re looking to focus your efforts on the biggest Instagram trend of 2022, look no further.

 When IGTV first appeared in 2018, it looked like an extension of the stories.
 Instagram users got more space to film parts of their lives.
 But it grew big!